arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - Digital outputs are **high-side switches** (TPS4H160AQPWPRQ1), handling up to 500 mA.
 - All digital output terminals have **overcurrent protection**.
 If the current exceeds 700 mA (with a tolerance of ±20%), the channel opens to prevent damage.

-***The digital output channels are connected to an external +24 VDC power supply (24V IN pin) through high-side switches, independent of the controller's +24 VDC power supply.
-24V IN pin is not galvanically isolated, meaning the input power supply voltage must share the same GND as the controller.***
+***The digital output channels must be connected to an external +24 VDC power supply through pin `24V IN`; this power supply can be shared with the controller's +24 VDC power supply.
+Moreover, pin `24V IN` is not galvanically isolated, meaning the input power supply voltage must share the same `GND` as the controller.***

-There are two modes of overcurrent protection in the digital outputs:
+There are two modes of overcurrent protection in the digital output channels:

 1. **Latch mode**: When overcurrent is detected, the digital output channel remains open and can only be closed manually via software.
 2. **Auto retry**: Upon detecting overcurrent, the channel opens.
 After a short duration (several tens of milliseconds), it attempts to close automatically.
 If the overcurrent condition persists in the channel, it will keep toggling.